simplymathematics/deckard_paper/paper.md

 # Parallel and Distributed Design

 Since ML projects can exploit specialized hardware such as multi-core processors or GPUs, and often rely on clusters of machines for large-scale data processing, it was necessary to enable parallel and distributed experiment execution and model optimization.
 By leveraging the `hydra` configuration framework, `deckard` automatically supports optimization libraries like `nevergrad`[@nevergrad], `ax`[@ax], and `optuna`[@optuna], making the software modular and extensible.
-Additionally, experiments can be managed using a variety of popular job schedulers, including `Ray`[@ray], `RQ`[@rq], and `slurm`[@slurm] for distributd jobs or `joblib`[@joblib] for jobs on a single machine.
+Additionally, experiments can be managed using a variety of popular job schedulers, including `Ray`[@ray], `Redis Queue`[@rq], and `slurm`[@slurm] for distributd jobs or `joblib`[@joblib] for jobs on a single machine.

 By using a declarative design, a given set of experiments can be specified once and executed seamlessly across different backends without modification to the underlying codebase.
 This makes `deckard` both adaptable and scalable, suitable for use on personal laptops, multi-GPU servers, or large-scale HPC clusters.
 When configured appropriately, experiment batches can be parallelized, enabling massive parameter sweeps, ensemble evaluations, or adversarial robustness tests to be executed in parallel—- reducing turnaround time while maintaining strong guarantees on reproducibility and auditability.